martinswanson/gradle-example/README.md

 ## Usage

-⋅⋅⋅Clone the project
+1. Clone the project
-⋅⋅⋅Rename the local project directory
+2. Rename the local project directory
-⋅⋅⋅Change the rootProject.name property in `settings.gradle` to match the new directory naming
+3. Change the rootProject.name property in `settings.gradle` to match the new directory naming

 ## Managing dependencies behind a firewall

 For users that only have access to a local repository i.e. no external internet connection:

-⋅⋅⋅Create file ~/.gradle/init.gradle:
+1. Create file ~/.gradle/init.gradle:
 ```
     def initGradlePath = buildscript.sourceFile.getParent() allprojects {
         apply from: "${initGradlePath}/repos.gradle", to: buildscript